 The closest of these is Mount Tamalpais State Park, where there are other hiking opportunities.

 Not far from Muir Woods is the quant seaside town of Sausalito, a popular waterfront stop for tourists across the bay from San Francisco.
-My family had a late lunch here after our last Muir Woods trip.
+My family had a late lunch here after a Muir Woods trip a few years ago.
 Visitors taking the ferry from San Francisco and then the shuttle to Muir Woods can easily make this a stop.

-Alternatively, you can also head farther up Route 1 after visiting Muir Woods to Stinson Beach.
+Alternatively, you can also head farther up Route 1 after visiting Muir Woods to either Muir Beach or to the even more bustling Stinson Beach.

 Hotels near Muir Woods